Thames Valley Cycle Ride London to Oxford

 Any Start Date February to November

-A four centre self-guided cycle tour from London to Oxford in England.
-5 night’s bed and breakfast in en-suite guesthouse accommodation, 4 days cycling with hire of a hybrid touring bike.
-Includes bike delivery and pick-up, luggage transfers, route guide and maps.
+A five centre self-guided bike tour from London to Oxford in England.
+Tour includes 5 nights in en-suite bed and breakfast accommodation, 4 days cycling and the hire of high spec hybrid touring bikes.
+Also includes bike delivery and pick-up, luggage transfers, route guide and maps.
+Emergency back-up will be available if needed.

-The tour starts in Kingston-upon-Thames close to Heathrow airport and London easily reached by the tube or taxi.
-Using the National Cycle Network Route this is mainly traffic-free and flat for the first half of the tour passing through Richmond Park, Hampton Court Park and the wide open spaces of Winsor Great Park.
-With overnight stays in attractive towns like Kingston upon Thames and Windsor before the route rises gently into the Chiltern Hills.
-Cycling through beautiful scenery and historical towns such as Wallingford and Abingdon before reaching your destination the University City of Oxford.
-Your final morning you are free to continue your journey and the bikes are pick-up from the guesthouse.
+The tour starts in Kingston-upon-Thames close to Heathrow airport and London, easily reached by the tube or taxi.
+Using the National Cycle Network Route this is mainly traffic-free and flat for the first half of the tour, passing through Richmond Park, Hampton Court Park and the wide open spaces of Windsor Great Park.
+Includes overnight stays in attractive towns like Kingston upon Thames and Windsor before the route rises gently into the Chiltern Hills.
+You’ll cycle through beautiful scenery and historical towns such as Wallingford and Abingdon before reaching your destination, the university city of Oxford.
+On your final morning you are free to continue your journey.
+The bikes will be picked up from the guesthouse.

 START and FINISH : London is in the South East of England.

 ARRIVAL DAY: Arriving in London by train or air it's easy to get to Kingston-upon-Thames.
 Your first 2 nights accommodation will be in Kingston-upon-Thames.
-The bikes will be delivered to the guesthouse help will be given to adjust them to your requirments.
-There are many places to eat in the town centre from traditional pubs to luxury restaurants (not included).
-Overnight, Kingston, England.
+The bikes will be delivered to the guesthouse and help will be given to adjust them to your requirements.
+There are many places to eat in the town centre from traditional pubs to luxury restaurants.
+Overnight: Kingston-upon-Thames, England.

 DAY ONE: Circular ride from Kingston-upon-Thames.
 Distance optional.
-After breakfast you can use the bikes to get around Kingston and surrounding area.
-There are traffic-free cycle lanes so you can get used to the bikes with many options for the day.
-One is Richmond Park where a lovely morning can be spent riding through this beautiful park and a good place to stop for lunch.
+After breakfast you can use the bikes to get around Kingston and the surrounding area.
+You can spend the day getting used to the bikes while you explore the many local attractions of the area on the traffic-free cycle lanes.
+One attraction is Richmond Park where a lovely morning can be spent riding through this beautiful park which is also a good place to stop for lunch.
 Heading back along the river Thames you can spend the rest of the day visiting Hampton Court Palace.
-Its just a short ride back over the river to Kingston where you stay another night.
-There are many places to obtain an evening meal in the town centre (not included).
-Overnight Kingston, England.
+It’s just a short ride back over the river to Kingston where you stay another night.
+There are many places to obtain an evening meal in the town centre.
+Overnight: Kingston-upon-Thames, England.

 DAY TWO: Cycle from Kingston to Windsor.
-Distance approx 30 miles (48km).
-Leaving Kingston there is a choice of route; you can cross the Thames on a small ferry or use a shared footpath to Addlestone.
+Distance approx 30 miles (48 km).
+Leaving Kingston there is a choice of route.
+You can cross the Thames on a small ferry or use a shared footpath to Addlestone.
 Following the river upstream it meanders through Staines and Egham before you leave it briefly to ride through Windsor Great Park.
 Enjoy the wide open space and the fantastic panoramic views of the impressive Windsor Castle.
-There are many places to obtain an evening meal in the city centre from fish and chip shops to restaurants and traditional pubs (not included).
-Overnight Windsor, England.
+There are many places to obtain an evening meal in the city centre from fish and chip shops to restaurants and traditional pubs.
+Overnight: Windsor, England.

 DAY FOUR: Cycle from Reading to Oxford.
-Distance approx 35 miles (56km).
+Distance approx 35 miles (56 km).
 From Reading it is a mixture of minor country roads and cycle tracks that take you to your destination of this tour.
-Rises gently into the Chiltern Hills you reach the highest point of the route, giving breathtaking views over the upper Thames valley.
-With towns like Wallingford, Didcot, Abingdon and Kennington all providing opportunities for refreshments or a lunch stop, this makes for a very enjoyable bike ride.
-Finishing with a very flat section you reach the University City of Oxford.
-With many places to eat in the city centre from fish and chip shops to restaurants and traditional pubs (not included).
-Overnight Oxford, England.
+Rising gently into the Chiltern Hills you reach the highest point of the route, providing breathtaking views over the upper Thames valley.
+Towns like Wallingford, Didcot, Abingdon and Kennington all provide opportunities for refreshments or a lunch stop, making for a very enjoyable bike ride.
+Finishing with a very flat section you reach the university city of Oxford, where you’ll have plenty of choices for your evening meal.
+Overnight: Oxford, England.

 RAIL TRAVEL from OXFORD to LONDON: There are very frequent trains from Oxford to London Paddington.